mikedzikowski/cs-vuln-report/README.md

 **⚠️ Important**: This script processes ALL vulnerabilities in your environment.
 For large deployments, expect significant runtime and ensure adequate system resources. **Registry filtering is now fully functional and tested!** 🎉

-**🎯 Pro Tip**: Always run registry discovery first to see what registries are available in your environment, then configure filtering accordingly for optimal results.